-Amnesty International Slovenia Human Rights Film Award
+The 28th Documentary Film Festival Amnesty International Slovenia Best Human Rights Award goes to:

 The competition section of human rights films addresses some of the most pressing issues facing our world.
 It also serves as an appeal to present-day mass media, which tend to overlook many important and meaningful stories due to their perceived lack of newsworthiness.
 The Best Human Rights Film Award is presented by Amnesty International Slovenije.